Azure/azure-powershell/src/ResourceManager/PolicyInsights/Commands.PolicyInsights/help/Get-AzureRmPolicyStateSummary.md

 ```

 ## DESCRIPTION
 Gets a summary view of latest policy compliance state numbers at various scopes, broken down into policy assignments and policy definitions.
+It includes only non-compliant policy states.

 ## EXAMPLES